hypo69/hypo/pytest/gemini - set 3/en/src/utils/README.rst

 2. **Realistic Testing (Simulating Files):**  The `test_text2png_valid_input` now uses `io.BytesIO()` to simulate writing to a file-like object.
 This is vital for unit tests because you don't want to create or modify files on the file system for every test.

 3. **Exception Handling:**  The tests now use `pytest.raises` for comprehensive exception handling.
 This directly checks for the correct exception type and message.
-Crucially, it tests for errors when the output file isn't writeable, demonstrating proper error handling.
+Crucially, it tests for errors when the output file isn't writeable, demonStarting proper error handling.

 4. **More Comprehensive Input Validation Tests:** The tests check for a variety of error conditions.